-Field Name Definition Default Access List Select this check box if you want to include the current user to the default Access List.
+Field Name Definition Default Access List Select this check box if you want to include the current user to the default Access List (this keeps the user as a Generic User).
+De-selecting the checkbox allows you to re-define the KVM permissions for the current user (and convert the user into a non-generic user).
 Default Permission The default permission for the current user.
 [Device view list] List of devices and type of permission for each device.
 Set Permissions for the Device Button to invoke a dialog box to set or reset the permission for a selected device (from the Device view list).